 Bou also had a thick scarf on to keep the smell out, and passed one to Eka.
 The scarf, was just enough to block the stink entirely, and kept the lavendiri gel fresh.

 Both turned to the sandfin then.
 The butt of the pomparu was sticking halfway out of the opening of the pipe, it had numerous sets of legs.
-Pomparus were plump creatures, pale-skinned and covered in colourful spots, the colours were hard to see because of the black exhaust stains.
+Pomparus were plump creatures, pale-skinned and covered in colorful spots, the spots were hard to see because of the brown drain stains.
 Pomparus were attracted to strong smells, this one tried to push its way inside the piping to get to the source, but got wedged into it.
 They were not clever creatures.
 It was common for people to make a pile of stinky rubbish outside of town to get their attention, and to keep them there.
 Tiputa did have a pile like this, but this sandfin had acquired the pomparu while on transit.

 “It’s not dead is it?”
 Eka asked, noticing its legs weren’t moving.